lkarsten/libvmod-tcp/README.rst

 It allows you to access TCP_INFO data, and also change the congestion control algorithm used.

+This VMOD works with Varnish Cache 4.0 and similar.

 The VMOD is Linux-specific and requires a recent kernel to be useful. (>=3.13)